 MUSTANGS IN THE PROS (pdf)

-The pair of ex-Mustangs in Triple-A are outfielder Zack Zehner (Wilkes-Barre) and infielder Mike Miller (Pawtucket).
-Pitcher Chase Johnson (Richmond), second baseman Mark Mathias (Akron), first baseman Brian Mundell (Hartford) and middle infielder Peter Van Gansen (San Antonio) are in Double-A.
+The pair of ex-Mustangs in Triple-A are outfielder Nick Torres (Round Rock) along with infielder Mike Miller (Pawtucket).
+Pitcher Chase Johnson (Richmond), second baseman Mark Mathias (Akron), first baseman Brian Mundell (Hartford), outfielder Zack Zehner (Trenton) and middle infielder Peter Van Gansen (San Antonio) are in Double-A.

 Follow all former Cal Poly baseball players in the professional ranks by clicking the link at the top of the page.